SelfCareMap

 Why This Works (Without the Willpower Battle)

 So tomorrow, try this: finish your usual warm shower with 45 seconds of cool water, breathe deep, and notice how you feel afterward.
-Not miserable.
-Not triumphant.
-Just… clearer.
-Lighter.
-Ready.
+You should not feel miserable.
+You should not even feel triumphant.
+You should just feel clearer, lighter, and ready for the day.

 That’s the win.